 The cons: You’ll need to make sure the steriliser will fit in your microwave, as some of them can be quite bulky.

 This compact steriliser should fit into most microwaves, and holds four bottles.
-With a 4-8-minute sterilising cycle, this can also be used as a cold water steriliser if you need it to.
+With a 4 to 8-minute sterilising cycle, this can also be used as a cold water steriliser if you need it to

 Holding up to six bottles, this steriliser can be used as both a microwave steam steriliser, or with cold water tablets.
 The best part?
 This pack also includes two self-sterilising bottles, a soother and a pair of tongs.